Noah Centineo: Career

-Centineo starred in the teen comedy Netflix original To All the Boys film series.
-In the first film he was Peter Kavinsky in the adaptation of Jenny Han's romance novel To All the Boys I've Loved Before.
+Centineo starred as Peter Kavinsky in the Netflix teen comedy original movie To All the Boys film series adapted from Jenny Han's romance novel, beginning with To All the Boys I've Loved Before.
 He received positive reviews and became a teen idol.
-He also starred as Jamey in Sierra Burgess Is a Loser and as Lance in Swiped.
+He also starred as Jamey in Sierra Burgess Is a Loser and Lance Black in Swiped.
 In 2019, he played the lead role of Brooks Rattigan in another Netflix romantic comedy film, The Perfect Date, which was released in April.
-He had a supporting part in the reboot of Charlie's Angels, which was released in November 2019.
+He also had a supporting part in the reboot of Charlie's Angels, which was released in November 2019.

-In 2020, he returned as Peter Kavinsky in the sequel To All the Boys: P.S.
-I Still Love You.

-He also returned as Peter Kavinsky in To All the Boys: Always and Forever on Netflix on February 12, 2021.
-He was set to play He-Man in Masters of the Universe, a film based on the franchise of the same name to be released by Sony Pictures, but in April 2021 he dropped out of the film.
+In 2020, he returned as Peter Kavinsky in the sequels To All the Boys: P.S.
+I Still Love You and To All the Boys: Always and Forever.
+He was set to play He-Man in Masters of the Universe (2026), a film based on the franchise of the same name to be released by Amazon MGM Studios and Sony Pictures, but in April 2021 he dropped out of the film.
 Centineo appeared in the DCEU movie Black Adam playing Albert Rothstein / Atom Smasher.
-It was announced that he is negotiating for a role in a GameStop short squeeze movie.
+It was announced that he is negotiating for a role in a film about the 2021 GameStop short squeeze.

 Centineo starred in and executive produced the Netflix spy-adventure series The Recruit, released in December 2022.

 In April 2024, it was announced that Centineo had joined the cast of Warfare, an A24 war movie written and directed by Alex Garland and Ray Mendoza.

 In May 2025, Centineo was confirmed for the role of Ken Masters in the Street Fighter reboot film.
 In August 2025, Centineo was cast as young John Rambo in the upcoming prequel film.

-Charity work
+In November 2025, Centineo was cast opposite Sydney Sweeney in a live-action film adaptation of the Gundam franchise.

+Philanthropy

 In 2019, Centineo co-founded Favored Nations with his friend Josh Heller, a Los Angeles–based actor and lifestyle photographer.
 Centineo was inspired to found the nonprofit after teaming with Omaze for a contest that raised $280,000 for charity; the prize was a chance to go on a hike and have dinner with him.
 Centineo is CEO and Heller the chief marketing officer.
 The 501(c)(3) nonprofit produces and sells a variety of merchandise in collaboration with celebrities and influencers.
 They are an intermediary between donors and charities; each donor can contribute to a charity from a list of nonprofit organizations that includes Black Lives Matter, Policing Equity, Know Your Rights Camp, Color of Change, The Bail Project, and the Florida Rights Restoration Coalition.
 The organization has attracted many celebrities and influencers to participate in philanthropic activity.
 In 2020, Centineo also got Favored Nations involved in a campaign to get out the vote for the 2020 US presidential election.
 He and Heller opened a voting-themed art house and virtual tour to increase voter participation.